Visit Warragamba Dam and Lake Burragorang

 About Warragamba Dam

-Warragamba Dam is currently one of the largest domestic water supply dams in the world.
-What’s even more fascinating is that Lake Burragorang, formed by the dam, is four times larger than Sydney Harbour.
+Warragamba Dam is one of the largest domestic water supply dams in the world.
+Even more remarkably, Lake Burragorang, formed by the dam, is four times the size of Sydney Harbour.

-If you have extra time to spare after visiting the dam, drive south to the Burragorang Lookout for the best views of the lake.
+If you have time after visiting the dam, consider driving south to Burragorang Lookout for stunning views of this expansive lake.

 Warragamba Dam as seen from the Visitor Centre